Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 - Allow for More Exploration

 The primary purpose of the business intelligence dashboard is to provide users with a high-level view of the business.
-But many users will want to focus on a particular piece of information, and the dashboard system design should be designed to allow them to click, tap, or swipe to reveal more details.
+But many users will want to focus on a particular piece of information, and the dashboard system design should allow them to click, tap, or swipe to reveal more details.

 - Use Icons to Increase Understanding